 Malaysia: Deploying Tech to Prioritize Medical Treatment

-Amorph Systems and VANTIQ have partnered to build a new application that will help airports worldwide address real-time operational requirements during the COVID-19 outbreak.
-The new application combines thermal cameras, flight information, passenger flows and real-time communication to instantly detect passengers with high temperatures and alert airport operations control to identify potential contaminated areas.
+Amorph Systems and Vantiq have partnered to build a new application that will help airports worldwide address real-time operational requirements during the COVID-19 outbreak.
+The new application combines thermal cameras, flight information, passenger flows, and real-time communication to instantly detect passengers with high temperatures and alert airport operations control to identify potentially contaminated areas.
 The system also allows airport managers to dynamically redirect passenger flows, reposition flights and reallocate staff, based on capacity needs.
 Read more here and here.

 EISOT is working with a state government in Latin America to build a citizen population health system that monitors the COVID-19 outbreak state-wide, and manages dispatch of emergency services.
 The system continuously updates patient conditions as the disease progresses, and the aggregated data helps public health officials optimize treatment regionally.
 Geolocation capabilities are used to help identify distressed individuals and then locate nearby ambulances and hospitals to provide for their treatment.